great-horned-owl-2000-GettyImages-1073322518

 Vocalization

-Great Horned Owls are known for their distinctive hooting calls, which are often used for communication between mates, territory establishment, and signaling alarms.
-Their primary call is a series of deep, resonating hoots that can be described as "hoo-h'HOO-hoo-hoo."
+Great Horned Owls are known for their characteristic hooting calls, which are often used for communication between mates, territory establishment, and signaling alarms.
+Their call is a series of deep, resonating hoots that can be described as "hoo-h'HOO-hoo-hoo."
 These calls are often heard at dusk and dawn, although they may call at any time of night.